kezabelle/django-patternatlas/README.rst

 =============
-Pattern Atlus
+Pattern Atlas
 =============

-``django-patternatlus`` is a re-usable application for collecting components (templates, CSS, javascript etc) into a single living style guide.
+``django-patternatlas`` is a re-usable application for collecting components (templates, CSS, javascript etc) into a single living style guide.

 It reads a ``patterns`` module for each of the ``INSTALLED_APPS`` and